 The Company derecognises a financial liability when its contractual obligations are discharged, cancelled or expired.
 The Company's non-derivative financial liabilities comprise loans and borrowings, bank overdraft and trade and other payables and these are carried at cost.
-As at 31 December 2017 there were no loans and borrowings and bank overdraft.

 (b) Share Capital